constantology/d8/README.md

 ### Static methods

 #### isLeapYear( year:String ):Boolean
+Returns true if the passed **4 digit** year is a leap year.

 #### setLeapYear( date:Date ):Void
+Sets the inlcuded locale's February day count to the correct number of days, based on whether or not the date is a leap year or not.

 #### toDate( date:String, format:String ):Date
+Takes a date String and a format String based on the **Date formatting and parsing options** described below and returns a – hopefully – correct and valid Date.

 ### Static properties

 #### filters
 An Object of all the available filters for formatting a Date.

+**Don't change this unless you know what you are doing!**

 #### formats
 An Object containing some default date formats: